 165,000 square feet / 15,000 square meters

-The new Theatre School will be a gateway to DePaul University’s Lincoln Park campus.
+The Theatre School is a gateway to DePaul University’s Lincoln Park campus.
 Used for both instruction and performance, the building welcomes students, faculty and staff during the day and theatergoers at night.
-Emphasizing openness and transparency, putting the excitement of a theater education on view for the neighborhood.
+Emphasizing openness and transparency, the building puts the excitement of a theater education on view for the neighborhood.

 The five-story building is a composition of rectangular forms clad in limestone, translucent glass and transparent glass.
-Projecting from the building at the corner of Racine and Fullerton avenues, serving as a sign for the university.
-The north façade will softly glow at night, a beacon for the Theatre School.
-Similar to a scrim, the translucent glass wall can reveal the 100-seat theater behind it.
+Projecting from the building at the corner is the Sondra & Denis Healy Theatre, serving as a sign for the university.
+The north façade softly glows at night, a beacon for the Theatre School.
+Similar to a scrim, the translucent glass wall can reveal the 100-seat flexible theater behind it.

-Behind-the-scenes activity will be visible to both theatergoers and passersby.
-Floor-to-ceiling glass on the ground floor will place the scene shop, metal shop and paint shops on display for the Lincoln Park neighborhood.
-Theatergoers gathering in the glass-enclosed lobby for the 250-seat thrust theater will also be visible from the street.
-Visitors coming to a show on the fourth-floor theater will pass classrooms and rehearsal rooms, further minimizing distinctions between performance and work spaces.
+Behind-the-scenes activity is visible to both theatergoers and passersby.
+Floor-to-ceiling glass on the ground floor places the scene shop, metal shop and paint shops on display.
+Theatergoers gathering in the glass-enclosed lobby for the Fullerton Stage, a 250-seat thrust theater, are also visible from the street.
+Inside, visitors attending a show at the fourth-floor flexible theater pass classrooms and rehearsal rooms.

-Students and faculty will enter the building midblock at Racine, which connects with paths to the heart of the DePaul campus.
-The school entrance opens into a lobby, lounge and concessions space shared with the public entrance at the corner of Fullerton and Racine.
-The thrust theater lobby is the “living room” of the building, where theater patrons and students will congregate.
+Students and faculty enter the building midblock at Racine Avenue, which connects with paths to the heart of the DePaul campus.
+The school entrance opens into a lobby, lounge and concessions space shared with the public entrance at the corner.
+The thrust theater lobby is the “living room” of the building, where theater patrons and students congregate.

-Throughout the building, wide corridors, open lounges and rooftop courtyards will encourage interaction between students and faculty and among theatergoers.
-An interior courtyard will bring light, views and air to offices and design studios.
-Rooftop courtyards will be surrounded by all elements of the Theatre School — administration, classroom and rehearsal spaces, public lobbies, faculty spaces, and the script library.
+Wide corridors, open lounges and rooftop courtyards encourage interaction between students and faculty and among theatergoers.
+An interior courtyard brings light, views and air to offices and design studios.
+Rooftop courtyards are surrounded by all elements of the Theatre School — administration, classroom and rehearsal spaces, public lobbies, faculty spaces, and the script library.

-The building is being designed for LEED certification.
-Strategies to reduce energy consumption include frit glass throughout the building, daylighting for offices, design studios, and classrooms, and a green roof.
+The building is designed for LEED certification.
+Strategies to reduce energy consumption include fritted glass throughout the building, green roof areas, and daylighting for offices, design studios, and classrooms.